DraftKings promo code: Get a No Sweat Bet up to $1,500 | Goal.com US

 How to claim the DraftKings promo code

-It’s easy to get your $1,500 No Sweat First Bet at DraftKings this weekend, just follow these steps:
+It’s easy to sign up at DraftKings and get started with the $1,500 No Sweat First Bet offer.

 - Place your first cash bet of any amount up to $1,500

-- If your bet hits, you’ll collect the winnings and original stake like normal
+- If your bet hits, you’ll get your winnings and original stake returned like normal

-- If your bet misses, you’ll get your stake up to $1,500 returned as bonus bets
+- If your first bet misses, DraftKings will return your stake of up to $1,500 in bonus bets

 More info on DraftKings’s bonus